3 AI Memory Stocks (Besides Micron) to Watch as Demand Booms

-Micron Technology (MU) has made plenty of headlines lately… and understandably so.
+Micron Technology (MU) has made plenty of headlines this year… and understandably so.

 On March 16, the memory chip giant announced that it had completed its $1.8 billion acquisition of a chipmaking plant in Taiwan from Powerchip Semiconductor Manufacturing, which I covered back in January.